nsfm/dualsense-ts/CONTRIBUTING.md

 - Arch Linux x64 (kernel 5.16.15 onwards)
 - Ubuntu 20.04.4 x64

-If your system isn't covered here and everything works, please open a PR and let us know!
+If your system isn't covered here and everything works, please let us know!

-Changes facilitating compatibility with new platforms are always welcome.
+Changes improving compatibility with new platforms are always welcome.

 ### Dependencies

 This project prefers to maintain a minimal dependency footprint within the final build.

-- `dependencies` will face scrutiny; they should demonstrate significant value and come from a stable source.
+- `dependencies` are more or less forbidden
-- `optionalDependencies` are preferred over `dependencies`.
+- `optionalDependencies` are acceptable when necessary
-- `devDependencies` should simplify or improve the dev experience.
+- `devDependencies` should simplify or improve the dev experience

 ### PR Merge Requirements

 - CI checks must pass
+- You must test over bluetooth and USB in node.js and the browser
 - Test coverage maintained where appropriate
 - Change should improve the repo :+1: